achilleas979/h5cm/README.md

 On a complementary dimension application developers should be supported by a transparent infrastructure and context modules that support and expedite cross-platform context-aware application development.
 For instance, context-acquisition from device components (e.g., device motion, battery level), information retrieved from social networks (e.g., Linkedin, Facebook), and network information (e.g., based on Cell ID, or Wi-Fi) must act as enablers of context-awareness, empowering applications to be adapted to end-user preferences and circumstances.

 The H5CM was implemented using the HTML5 standard.
 The core middleware is based on the Context Manager object that manages the context sensor and reasoner plug-ins that were initially developed to provide access to various sources of context information.
 Developers are enabled via the modular architecture of the middleware to implement additional context sensor and/or reasoner plug-ins in order to extend the plug-ins repository of the middleware.

+Note 1: Sample application can be run on localhost.
+Code changes needed when changing the hostname.

+Note 2: API keys and client ids need to be generated from the developers websites/consoles of Google Calendar, Facebook and LinkedIn for authentication and use of their APIs in the H5CM plug-ins and sample application.